 About the Trust and service structure The Royal Devon's Board of Directors is chaired by Dame Shan Morgan and is comprised of both executive and non-executive directors.
 The executive directors manage the day to day operational and financial performance of the Trust.
 These consist of the chief executive officer (Sam Higginson), deputy chief executive officer (Chris Tidman), chief medical officer (Adrian Harris), chief nursing officer (Carolyn Mills), chief operating officer (John Palmer), chief finance officer (Angela Hibbard), and chief people officer (Hannah Foster).
-Our Cardiology services are based at the Royal Devon and Exeter Hospital (Wonford) (RD&E) and North Devon District Hospital (NDDH), and sit within the medicine division.
+Our Cardiology services are based at the Royal Devon and Exeter Hospital (Wonford) (RD&E), and sit within the medicine division.
 Our Trust wide operational service structure is divided into five care groups, each with a medical director, a care group director and a director of patient care.
 For Cardiology, the medical director is Helen Lockett, the care group director is Karen Donaldson and the director of patient care is Nolwenn Luke.
 All permanent medical staff are members of the Medical Staff Committee which has an elected Chairperson who represents the group at the Trust Management Committee.
-More information about our structure and services can be found on the Trust website at www.royaldevon.nhs.uk The Department of Cardiology Coronary Intervention: Around 900 PCI procedures are performed per year of which 350 are primary PCI for STEMI.
-We contribute to the national audits and our performance to be comparable with national averages.
-Cardiac catheterisation laboratories: We have four procedure rooms - three modern cath labs, of which two are fully equipped for coronary intervention.
-There is one EP/pacing lab, and one fluoro-less EP room which is also used for advanced echocardiography.
-The coronary labs are equipped with integrated IVUS and OCT, and facilities for rotational atherectomy and lithotripsy.
-There is a CTO service.
-We also offer Impella, and a PE thrombectomy service.
+More information about our structure and services can be found on the Trust website at www.royaldevon.nhs.uk The Department of Cardiology Outpatients: 19,263 patients are seen annually in outpatients (across northern and eastern sites), 11,000 new and 8,000 followups.
+There are nurse led arrhythmia and chest pain clinics.
+Cardiac rehabilitation: The consultants take clinical responsibility for hospital based cardiac rehabilitation.
+This is supported by rehabilitation nurses, occupational therapists, physiotherapists and a clinical psychologist.
+There is close liaison with secondary prevention nurses.
 Coronary care unit: The seven-bedded coronary care unit is very active with approximately 600 admissions per year.
-Cardiac rehabilitation: There is a well established rehab programme run by specialist nurses with consultant input.
 Taw & Avon wards are the main cardiac wards with 47 beds.